 foodsCanned olivesMeat tenderizers, seasoning salt, and most flavored vinegars|

 || Low-sodium carbonated beveragesTea and coffee in moderationSoy milk|| Commercially softened water|

-sodium free, very low sodium, low sodium, no added salt, and unsaltedSkip the salt when cooking or at the table; if food needs more flavor, get creative and try out different herbs and spices.
-Garlic and onion also add substantial flavor to foods.Trim any visible fat off meat and poultry before cooking, and drain the fat off after browning.Use cooking methods that require little or no added fat, such as grilling, boiling, baking, poaching, broiling, roasting, steaming, stir-frying, and sautéing.Avoid fast food and convenience food.
-They tend to be high in saturated and trans fat and have a lot of added salt.Talk to a registered dietitian for individualized diet advice.
+How you prepare the foods you choose can also make a big difference in your overall health.
+In general: Skip the salt when cooking or at the table; if food needs more flavor, get creative and try out different herbs and spices.
+Garlic and onion also add substantial flavor to foods.Trim any visible fat off meat and poultry before cooking, and drain the fat off after browning.Use cooking methods that require little or no added fat, such as grilling, boiling, baking, poaching, broiling, roasting, steaming, stir-frying, and sautéing.Monitor your portion sizes.
+A food scale may help you become more familiar with appropriate serving sizes.